 Gain Control: Once you have started to invest in yourself, you will feel that you have gained back your control.
 Your control and power might have been taken from you at one point but you have gained control back.
 You are in control of your life.

 Empower Others: When you feel that you have gained back that control, you will feel empowered and want to start empowering others.
 As you empower others and start helping them through their healing journey you have now become a…

 Survivor: You have gone through the healing process on your own time and terms and you have come out on the other side.
 You have found your voice and shared your story.
 You are a SURVIVOR and “There is POWER in your story.”

 Founding Board Member

-Christy Hinnant is an 8-year US Army Veteran, rape survivor, activist, advocate and the current Mrs. Universal 2020.
+Christy Hinnant is an 8-year US Army Veteran, rape survivor, activist, advocate and 3x Mrs. Universal (2019, 2020, and 2021).
 In 2005, she was sexually assaulted by a stranger at Fort Jackson, South Carolina.
 Through the years she struggled with the aftermath of the assault; the PTSD, the shame, feeling alone, and not knowing what was next.
 She struggled with ineffective counselors and the justice’s system not doing their job.
 Although there are certain resources available to sexual assault victims after an assault there isn’t a place for them to go and heal.
 Christy’s passion to help others and create that healing safe space grew.

 After the military Christy graduated from the University of North Carolina at Greensboro with a Bachelor of Science in Psychology and she is currently a full-time graduate student pursing her Master’s Degree in Clinical Mental Health at Southern New Hampshire University.
 In 2019, V.O.I.C.E.S.
 Against Sexual Assault was born.
 Helping rape and sexual assault victims go through the healing process as they find their VOICE and become SURVIVORS.